danigosa/infantium-phonegap/README.md

 # Warning

 This only concerns the Android version of the SDK and therefore will only work on Android versions of your Phonegap apps.
+Also, this is the debug version of the Infantium SDK that you should use for development.
+You will need to switch to the production version later by just replacing the jar file in the libs folder of the Android project.

 # How to